 What’s important in a Mortgage Interest Calculator is to understand how the mortgage payment, the mortgage interest rate, and the mortgage amortization work to determine the total amount of interest paid over the life of a mortgage.
 This is why it is so important for a Mortgage Interest Calculator to provide a table for the user.
 By detailing where the most interest is charged, borrowers can develop strategies to repay their mortgage in a way that will reduce their interest cost, while still fitting in with their lifestyle.

 Mortgage Amortization Calculator

 Amortization is a critical factor in determining the total interest cost of a mortgage.
-Our Mortgage Amortization Calculator provides a full mortgage amortization table, detailing each year’s worth of payments, interest, principle, and additional payments.
+Our Mortgage Amortization Calculator provides a full mortgage amortization table, detailing each year’s worth of payments, interest, principal, and additional payments.

 Amortization as a concept is often misunderstood by borrowers.
 Amortization is offered as an option at the beginning of a mortgage by lenders.
 Borrowers choose how long they wish to take to repay the mortgage, and the payment is calculated to fit the equation.

 However, once the mortgage is activated, the amortization becomes the result of all other factors, much like the total interest cost.
 Mortgage amortization is a moving number, and will be altered with every skipped payment and additional payment made against the mortgage.
 Any change in interest rate or adjustment to the payment amount will alter the mortgage amortization.
 For this reason, it is important not to get hung up on the length of the amortization, as though it is some barrier to be overcome.
 Rather, it is an indicator of the existing factors and the strategy of the borrower.